 The currency in Peru is the Sol.
 It doesn’t take long to get used to it.
 There are just over three Soles to the US Dollar (USD), around three and a half Soles to a Euro (EUR) and just over four Soles to the Pound (GBP).
 Rounding up helps you make quick conversions when deliberating prices and making payments.

 While some businesses accept US dollars and some ATMs allow you to withdraw it even, it is much easier to pay for day-to-day things with Soles, including food and drink, shopping at local markets and entry to local attractions.

 We found that Dollar payments were applied for bigger things and where it was easier to pay by debit or credit card like booking the Rainbow Mountain and Colca Canyon treks and hostel and hotel stays.

 I also kept 200 Dollars hidden away in case of emergencies.

-There are ATMS in every major city in Peru and as a point of reference can also be found near each city’s Plaza de Armas (the main square).
-It’s highly unlikely that you will find any ATM in more rural areas including villages and small towns.
+There are ATMs in every major city in Peru, typically found near each city’s Plaza de Armas (the main square).
+It’s highly unlikely that you will find any ATMs in more rural areas, including villages and small towns.

-Like most ATMs in South America it is wise to use those located inside a bank, or to avoid using any located on the street at night.
+Like most ATMs in South America, it is wise to use those inside a bank or to avoid using any located on the street at night.
 I always withdrew money in the middle of the day when plenty of people were around.

 I was able to use my Mastercard and Visa debit cards.
-Despite having a pre-loaded travel card that limits being charged extra ATM fees, I was charged a small fee at every ATM transaction in Peru not matter what card I used.
+Despite having a pre-loaded travel card that limits being charged extra ATM fees, I was charged a small fee at every ATM transaction in Peru, no matter what card I used.

 The fee for withdrawing money at the Peru ATM was always around $5-$7 per transaction, so I soon learnt to take out hearty amounts each time to cover me for a while.
 The maximum withdrawal was around $200 – $250 per transaction.